-Is it better to meditate before or after working out?
+Is the best time for meditation before or after a workout?
 The short answer is that both options are totally fine.
 Preferably, you should do them in whichever order helps you keep both habits going long-term.

 Meditation and exercise in the morning is often seen as the ideal routine to prepare both your mind and body for the day ahead.

-But should you meditate before or after a workout?
+But should you meditate before or after exercise?

-While meditating either before or after working out is perfectly fine, you may prefer one or the other based on your energy levels, based on the specific type of exercise you’re doing, or based on your performance or cool-down goals.
+While both are perfectly fine—meditation after a workout or meditation before a workout—you may prefer one or the other based on your energy levels, based on the specific type of exercise you’re doing, or based on your performance or cool-down goals.

 Let’s explore some different ways to look at this question.